kanily-tech/chipsoffury.com/posts/card-randomization-thoughts.md

 But for a good player, it would not matter over this many hands.
 They'll have their way regardless.

 I can open up the code notebook for you to try all this out if you don't believe me.
 Just let me know.
+I didn't do that right away as my code is in Dart.
+To keep things honest I was doing the data generation using the exact same algorithm that is used in the game.
+And then I was using a Python notebook to just copy-paste that data and plot it.

+I am pretty sure that we'll get similar results in pure Python as well.

 PS.
 Ran the 10k hands simulation 4 more times.
 Here are the results: